 People set fires for different reasons.
 Some cases of arson are related to a structure fire with the intent of defrauding an insurance company, or are the result of a campfire that has gone out of control.
 If you intentionally and without consent set fire to any structure or cause an explosion to that structure, you will be in violation of the Ohio Revised Code, Chapter 2909: Arson and Related Offenses, and face charges for committing arson.
 Included in the category of property:

 It does not have to be against real property, it can also be an offense against personal property like a car, boat, or truck.
 The crime increases in scope when the fire or explosion causes serious physical harm to another person or to an occupied structure.
-You can benefit from a Columbus criminal defense attorney since there are degrees of magnitude of this type of crime and the potential related penalties.
+You can benefit from getting help from an experienced Columbus arson defense attorney.
+The attorneys at The Meranda Law Firm have more than 15 years of experience in criminal defense and know the degrees of this type of crime and the potential related penalties.